Easy Falafel Recipe (with bake and fry methods)

 • In a cast iron kadai, or balti dish, add the unrefined avocado oil and heat it up.
 You can test if this oil is hot enough for frying by placing a little of the falafel mixture in it.
 If it starts bubbling and browing immediately, it’s ready.

 • Deep fry only 2 or 3 round falafels at a time.
 I use the falafel scoop from my Amazon store, and it makes this step so much easier.
+You can bake these as well, for 30 minutes at 175 degrees Celsius.
+Once you take them out of the oven, it must cool down for at least 10-20 minutes in order to crisp up.

 • Serve these falafels hot with a parsley salad or a beetroot salad made with fresh kale, red onion, oranges, pomegranate, lettuce and crumbled feta cheese – with a spritz of olive oil!